 Ever since its birth, Toyo Open Country RT has established a reputation as a high-performance all-season tires brand.
 Fans of coupe and sports sedans have felt for its beautiful design with impressive road holding and cornering capabilities.
 However, are these features true as advertised?
-Let our Toyo Open Country RT Review below clear your mind!
+Let’s read our review below clear your mind.

 Toyo Open Country RT Review: Features

 The manufacturer advertises the new silica compound and the asymmetrical tread design for improved grip and increased braking.
 Also, this raw material makes handling situations on both wet and dry roads more flexible.

 Its closed shoulders are accompanied by wider ridges that increase good grip during cornering.
 Simultaneously, this design also helps drivers to always feel smooth during the trip, which is something the company has done very well.

 The high density of the grooves around the tread can increase wet pavement efficiency and help reduce the risk of water slipping.
 Specifically, these grooves are wide, multi-wave, and deeply gouged to spray water and snow out of the rubber.
 Thanks to that, the wheel always works well on water and snow.
 This also results in smoother ride quality.

 Two solid nylon steel belts ensure the durability of the tires.
 The strap body is made of polyester for added ride comfort and a more even appearance.

 Another plus point of Toyo is that the tire size is diverse for you to choose from, from 16 – 20 inches.
 Also, when using this tire, you will receive a warranty of up to 45,000 miles.
 The number may not be superior to many other lines, but it is still in the top safety for you to have more confidence and peace of mind to use.